Logistics

 Optional

-• We encourage you to please be extra cautious in the five days leading up to travel.
-Consider quarantining, especially from high-risk public areas.
-Masking whenever possible in high population areas and during your travel is highly recommended.
+Please be extra cautious in the five days leading up to travel.
+Consider quarantining, especially from high-risk public areas (restaurants, bars, public bathrooms and really any public indoor space) or at least masking when navigating them.

-Please reach out to info@thecyclecommunity.org with any concerns you may have.
+Please reach out to info@thecyclecommunity.org with any concerns you may have about Covid before the retreat.